NEART NA GAOITHE OFFSHORE WIND LIMITED

 21 High Street

-Any representations should be made in writing to the Scottish Ministers by email to email@example.com or by post to The Scottish Government, Marine Scotland Licensing Operations Team, Marine Laboratory, 375 Victoria Road, Aberdeen, AB11 9DB, identifying the proposed development and specifying grounds for objection or support, not later than 13th May 2018.
-The Scottish Ministers may consider representations received after this date.
-Representations should be dated and should clearly state the name (in block capitals) and the full return email or postal address of those making the representation.
+Any representations should be made in writing by email to: firstname.lastname@example.org or by post to The Scottish Government, Marine Scotland Licensing Operations Team, Marine Laboratory, 375 Victoria Road, Aberdeen, AB11 9DB, identifying the proposal and specifying grounds for objection or support, not later than 14th February 2019, although the Scottish Ministers may consider representations received after this date.
+Representations should be dated and should clearly state the name (in block capitals) and the full return email or postal address of those making representation.

-Where the Scottish Ministers decide to exercise their discretion to do so, the Scottish Ministers may cause a Public Local Inquiry (“PLI”) to be held.
+Where the Scottish Ministers decide to exercise their discretion to do so the Scottish Ministers shall cause a Public Local Inquiry (PLI) to be held.

-• Consent to the proposed development, with or without conditions attached; or
+- Consent to the variation application, with or without conditions attached; or

 Fair Processing Notice

-The Scottish Government’s Marine Scotland Licensing Operations Team (“MS-LOT”) processes applications under the Marine (Scotland) Act 2010 and The Electricity Act.
+MS-LOT processes applications under the Marine (Scotland) Act 2010, the Marine and Coastal Access Act 2009 and The Electricity Act 1989 (as amended).
 During the consultation process written representations can be sent to the Scottish Ministers.

 You can choose to mark your representation as confidential, in which case it will only be considered by the Scottish Ministers and will not be shared with the planning authority, the applicant, the Reporter (should a PLI be called) or any other third party.